 I recently obtained a used XP Deus with a 9 inch coil mostly out of curiosity just to fool around with the wireless design.
 The processor is way faster than any of my other machines and it has a lot of potential I don’t use yet.

 What I’ve found is the Deus is a monster in the Middle Tennessee woods, hills and underbrush.
 It folds up to fit in a backpack with my Lesche mini-Sampson shovel and I can hike with it.
-My headphones don’t get ripped off my head by underbrush, and it is featherweight, dead silent and fast.
+The wireless headphones don’t get ripped off my head by underbrush, and it is featherweight, dead silent and fast.
 I can maneuver it through underbrush and swing it ridiculously fast without missing anything.
 Any trace of sound I hear is a target.
 I don’t get a lot of depth with it yet, but it is incredibly fun to hunt with, and it rules the woods.

 The AT-Pro is the most popular detector out there according to last year’s D365 reader poll.
 At less than $600, it rivals machines three times its cost.
 2014 Middle Tennessee Master Hunter Johnny Pryor absolutely excels with one.